vatz88/V-TOP-Easy/index.md

 ## Versioning

-The latest version is v1.2.0.
-For the versions available, see the [tags on this repository](https://github.com/VaTz88/V-TOP-Easy/tags).
+The latest version is v1.2.1.
+For all the versions, see the [tags on this repository](https://github.com/VaTz88/V-TOP-Easy/tags).

 ## Authors